TillMeineke/TillMeineke.github.io/README.md

 # Till Meineke's data analytics and ML portfolio projects

-This repository contains a collection of data analytics and machine learning projects that I have worked on.
+This repository contains a portfolio page with a collection of data analytics and machine learning projects that I have worked on.
 The projects are written in Python and are primarily based on Jupyter notebooks.
 The projects cover a wide range of topics, including data cleaning, data visualization, statistical analysis, machine learning, and deep learning.

-FIXME:
+TODO:

-- portfolio
+- [ ] portfolio
   - add more projects
-- blog
+- [ ] blog
-  - add posts
+  - add more posts